gitricko/sonarless/README.md

 ```
 To understand the sub-commands, just run `sonarless help`

-To start scanning your code, just run `sonarless scan`, and all code in the current directory will be uploaded for scanning.
+Usually, you only need to know 2 sub-commands

-When the scan is done, just login webui into your local personal instance of sonarqube via [http://localhost:9000](http://localhost:9000) to get your results and improve your code.
+- `sonarless scan`: to start scanning your code in the current directory will be uploaded for scanning.
+When the scan is done, just login webui into your local personal instance of sonarqube via [http://localhost:9000](http://localhost:9000) to get details from SonarQube.
 The default password for `admin` is `sonarless`

-To generate `sonar-metrics.json` metrics, just run `sonarless results` and the file will be generated in your git-root
+- `sonarless results`: to generate `sonar-metrics.json` metrics file in your current directory

 To clean up your sonar instance, just run `sonarless docker-clean`.
 SonarQube docker instance will be stop and all images removed.